GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/app-like-pwas/index.md

   How to do this on the web
 {% endDetailsSummary %}
   The <a href="https://web.dev/wakelock/">Screen Wake Lock API</a> allows you to prevent the screen from turning off.
-  Media playback on the web prevents the system from entering standby mode.
+  Media playback on the web automatically prevents the system from entering standby mode.
 {% endDetails %}

 ## Conclusion